Best Practices for Conferences

 Many resources exist that provide insight into the safety of various countries and territories for various groups.
 A sampling of resources is listed below:

-Consider partnering with an organization that provides an opportunity to balance your purchases in a location that doesn’t align with your personal values by making a donation to a non-profit that “offsets” the money you are spending.
+Consider partnering with an organization that provides an opportunity to balance local conference expenses in locations that don’t align with your values by making a donation to a non-profit that “offsets” the money you’re spending.

-• SocialOffset helps individuals offset spending that does not align with their core values, by making it easy to donate to local charities and organizations that do.
+- SocialOffset helps individuals and conferences offset spending that does not align with their core values, by making it easy to donate to local charities and organizations that do.

 Adding a virtual component to your conference expands accessibility for those who are not able to participate in person.
 Learn more about IEEE Computer Society hybrid event options.